 Step 1: Upload the video to Kapwing Studio

 Once you're in the Studio, upload the video clip that you want to mirror.
-Drag and drop the video from your computer or upload the video file from your device.
+You can drag and drop the video from your computer or upload the video file from your device.
 If the video you want to mirror is on YouTube, Vimeo, Imgur, or Giphy, you can import it from the URL.
+You can also click "Google Drive" to import videos directly from your account.

 Step 2: Set up digital canvas